I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 A story was crafted that Italian and German internees had been fighting on the deck and impeding the efforts of the ship’s crew to launch lifeboats.
 Meanwhile, the captain and his officers remained on the bridge and went down with their ship.

-Contrasting the alleged cowardly behaviour of the internees with the bravery of the British crew was mostly hogwash.
+Contrasting the alleged cowardly behaviour of the internees with the bravery of the British crew was mostly hogwash and can be clearly seen in the video below.
 However, it had the benefit of deflecting scrutiny away from the fact that the British government had recklessly put the Arandora Star, and those aboard her, in harm’s way.

 An inquiry under Lord Snell was a white-wash that cleared the government of any responsibility.
 Such things happen in the fog of war; terribly sad, but there’s a dreadful enemy to be defeated.
 So, let’s put this behind us and get on with the war effort.